Casey Herman

 DIGITAL ART

-Now I’m slowly learning how to take and edit my photos digitally, as well as learning how to paint, draw and illustrate digitally and also experimenting with recording and editing my guitar playing and surfing videos.
+Now I’m slowly learning how to take and edit photos digitally, as well as learning how to paint, draw and illustrate digitally and also experimenting with recording and editing my guitar playing and surfing videos, including surf drone footage.

 METAL SCULPTURE

-I stumbled onto metal sculpture, after deciding that custom made metal porch enclosures were too expensive, so I made my own - as well as several more for other people.
+I stumbled onto metal sculpture, after deciding that custom made metal porch enclosures were too expensive, so I made my own - as well as several more for family and friends.
 However, because they’re so heavy, I switched to creating sculptures, which are either lighter or modular.
-I also work with weathered rock and timber.

 Although I have no formal art or sculptural training, I'm a perpetually autodidactic rookie, happily misguided by neurons synapsing off left, right and centre.
-Is ambidexterity fashionable yet?
-I hope not.
+Is ambidexterity cool?
+Is it cool to feel autotelic?

 COMMERCIAL AVIATION